-These crispy smoked chicken wings are marinated in a lemon and garlic marinade, then slow smoked, before finishing in a hot oven or grill.
-They're crispy on the outside and tender and juicy on the inside and loaded with an absolutely amazing smokey, savory flavor!
+These crispy smoked chicken wings are marinated in a lemon and garlic sauce, then slow smoked, and finished in a hot oven or grill.
+They're crispy on the outside and tender and juicy on the inside and loaded with an amazing smokey, savory flavor!

 Jump to: